 SARMs are not only of threat to fair play, they’re also dangerous

-Both the Therapeutic Goods Administration (Australia) and the US Food and Drug Administration (FDA) have issued warnings about the health effects of SARMs including adverse effects on the liver and heart.
+Both the Australian Therapeutic Goods Administration (TGA) and the US Food and Drug Administration (FDA) have issued warnings about the health effects of SARMs including adverse effects on the liver and heart.

-Although SARMS are often marketed as being cutting edge science, these results suggest that buyers will rarely get the product they think they are ordering – risky business for substances that haven’t been approved for human use in the first place.
+Although SARMS are often marketed as being at the cutting-edge of science, these results suggest that buyers will rarely get the product they think they are ordering.
+Which is very risky business for substances that haven’t been approved for human use in the first place.

-For more information on SARMs you can check the Therapeutic Goods Administration website or through the links to each SARM found in the list above.
+For more information on SARMs, check the TGA website or through the links to each SARM found in the list above.